|Producers||Jonathan Montepare, Alvaro R. Valente, Danielle Renfrew Behrens|

 About The Team

-Originally from Nigeria, Angelica Nwandu has traveled across the country performing Spoken Word poetry that was inspired by her 12 year experience in Foster Care.
+Angelica Nwandu (Co-writer) is originally from Nigeria.
+She has traveled across the country performing Spoken Word poetry that was inspired by her 12-year experience in Foster Care.
 A recent graduate of Loyola Marymount University, she developed a passion for writing that has translated into music, journalism, and screenwriting.
-Angelica is the owner of one of the fastest growing Black Entertainment Websites, The Shade Room, for which she was just named one of Forbes 30 under 30 in Media.
-She is a 2014 June and May Sundance Screenwriter Fellow, as well as a 2014 Time Warner Fellow.
+Angelica is the owner of one of the fastest growing entertainment websites, The Shade Room, for which she was just named one of Forbes 30 under 30 in Media.
+She is a 2014 June and May Sundance Screenwriting Fellow, as well as a 2014 Time Warner Fellow.